-MCL Tear Treatment in Kirkland, WA
+MCL Tear and Sprain Treatment in Kirkland, WA

 As a fellowship-trained board-certified orthopedic surgeon, Dr. Camille Clinton delivers state-of-the-art treatment to patients experiencing MCL injuries.
 Dr. Clinton is dedicated to providing patient-centered care and takes the time to discuss all treatment options in an effort to preserve and improve patient lifestyles.
 Call to schedule an appointment at her office in Kirkland, WA today!

 MCL Injuries & Surgery

 What is the MCL?

 The medial collateral ligament (MCL) is located on the inside of the knee.
 It is a strong flat band of fibrous tissue that extends from the medial epicondyle of the femur (thigh bone) to the medial plateau of the tibia (shin bone).
 The MCL prevents the inside of the knee from opening up or buckling during movement.

 What are the causes and symptoms of MCL injuries?

 The MCL is typically injured from a blow to the outside of the knee.
 An MCL tear can occur as an isolated injury or it can be associated with other knee injuries, in particular tears of the ACL and medial meniscus.